KgaogeloMangwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to delete all javascrip files
+script that counts directories and sub directories